Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: System Model

-We consider a RIS-assisted ISAC system for IIoT applications, such as smart factories and smart manufacturing \cite{IIOT_RIS, smartmanufacturing}, as illustrated in Fig. \ref{System model}.
-The access point (AP) first transmits a radar signal to a nearby IIoT device within its near-field region via the downlink.
+We consider an RIS-assisted ISAC system under hybrid NF and FF coexistence, involving both sensing and communication functionalities, as illustrated in Fig. \ref{System model}.
+The AP first transmits a radar signal to a nearby target within its NF region via the downlink.
 Subsequently, the AP receives the reflected echo signal.
-At the same time, the AP serves uplink data communication services to the IIoT devices, while continuously monitoring the surrounding environment to ensure seamless and reliable IIoT operations.
-In order to support the uplink data communication of far-field IIoT devices, whose direct links to the AP are obstructed by various obstacles, we deploy a RIS to establish an intermediate link, thereby enhancing link reliability and overall system performance.
-The AP operates in full-duplex mode, transmitting a sensing signal while concurrently receiving both corresponding echo signal and communication signals from IIoT devices, where the self-interference is assumed to be perfectly suppressed \cite{SI}.
-The considered system consists of an AP with a uniform linear array (ULA) with $N$ elements and an antenna spacing of $d$ m, a RIS with $M$ passive transmission-reflection units with elements spacing $w$ m.
+At the same time, the AP serves uplink data communication services to the users, while continuously monitoring the surrounding environment to ensure reliable system operations.
+In order to support the uplink data communication of users in the FF region, whose direct links to the AP are obstructed by various obstacles, we deploy an RIS to establish an intermediate link, thereby enhancing link reliability and overall system performance.
+Specifically, depending on the placement of the RIS, the corresponding cascaded links may experience either NF or FF propagation.
+The AP operates in full-duplex mode, transmitting a sensing signal while concurrently receiving both corresponding echo signal and communication signals from users, where the self-interference is assumed to be perfectly suppressed \cite{SI}.
+The considered system consists of an AP with a uniform linear array (ULA) with $N$ elements and an antenna spacing of $d$ m, an RIS with $M$ passive transmission-reflection units with elements spacing $w$ m and single-antenna users.